Witco Corporation: History

 This time of growth was not without its difficulties, however.
 The Perth Amboy plant had recurring operating problems.
-In 1952, there was a major fire at the Chicago plant, and in 1953, the first strike in company's history took place in the Lawrenceville plant.
+In 1952, there was a major fire at the Chicago plant; also that year, the first strike in company's history took place in the Lawrenceville plant where workers demanded a pay increase.
 Nevertheless, the company was committed to pursuing the manufacturing course, and by 1955 exited the distributing business altogether; a decision influenced in no small part by the Korean War and the resurgence of rationing and shortages it brought.
-Additionally, with Julius Trumpeer retiring in 1947 and his brother David passing away in 1951, a major management reorganization was long overdue.
+Additionally, with Julius Trumpeer retiring in 1947 and his brother David dying in 1951, a major management reorganization was long overdue.
 In 1955, Robert Wishnick became the chairman of the board, and Max Minning, a long-time employee, replaced him as company's president.
 William Wishnick, Robert's son who joined the company back in 1938 as an office clerk and warehouse worker and gradually worked his way to the top, filled the executive vice-president position.

 The first major acquisition after the reorganization was the purchase of the chemical division of Emulsol Chemical Corporation in Chicago, which produced emulsifiers and surface-acting agents used as raw materials in production of chemicals, drugs, cosmetics, and agricultural products.
 The new facility became the base of Witco's organic chemicals division and was a large step towards diversifying their existing product base, which to date had still comprised mostly asphaltic products and a few specialty chemicals.
 Also in 1955, a 50% interest was acquired in Ultra Chemical Works in Paterson, New Jersey, a major producer of detergent chemicals, detergents, and surfactants.
 The remaining 50% were acquired the following year.
 The company also purchased land in Canada in preparations for building a new plant there.
 By 1957, the sales volume grew to $40 million.

 The company went public in 1958, issuing 150,000 shares of common stock, and continued to grow.
 Not all initiatives were a success, however.
 A phthalic anhydride plant Witco constructed in Chicago in 1958, and followed by another plant in Perth Amboy in 1960, for example, were using an obsolete technology and ultimately could not compete with more efficient offerings by other manufacturers and had to be closed shortly thereafter.
 The failure reinforced the company's commitment to focusing on specialty, rather than commodity, chemicals.